 Graduated and received MA degree from Spanish Language and Hispanic Literatures at the Faculty of Philology at the University of Belgrade, where she also received PhD in the area of Latin American literature.
 Research areas: Latin American literature, Translatology, Hispanic cultures, contemporary Spanish language, Hispanic drama and Spanish literature.

-Associate professor at the West University of Timisoara, Romania
+Assistant at the University of Zadar, Croatia

 Translator and Interpreter